uccser/cs-field-guide/docs/index.rst

 - Our expectations of your contributions to the project
 - Steps to install the project on your system for local development
 - Explainations on how the project is setup
+- Quick Starts on how to write and develop for the project

 ------------------------------------------------------------------------------